ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 * Impactor path is not a straight curve, which results in more lateral forces

 Cons:
-* More than 1-D motion requires intersecting planar mechanisms
+* More than one-dimensional motion requires intersecting planar mechanisms

 ![Side View](assets/images/portraitPlanarGears.png)
 ![Bottom View for Visibility](assets/images/bottomViewPlanarGears.png)

-#### Cylindrical Rotational-to-Linear System
+#### Cylindrical Rotational-to-Linear Motion Mechanism with Energy Storage

 Building on the previous prototypes and ideas, the third prototype uses a motor to transform rotational motion into linear motion to store energy in a spring.
 Then, the release can be utilized to impact a surface with a component along the spring's axis of compression.